-(b) MCIEAST-MCB CAMLEJO 3710.30B
+(d) MCIEAST-MCB CAMLEJO 3710.30C

-(c) Local sUAS SOP
+(e) Local sUAS SOP

-- 1. With satisfactory completion of the Small Unmanned Aircraft System (sUAS) Operator training and qualification requirements outlined in the references, you have demonstrated the knowledge and skill expected of a sUAS Operator within Organization/Activity. - 2.
-In accordance with the references, I hereby certify that you are qualified to operate a sUAS aboard this installation. - 3.
+- 1. In accordance with the references, and upon satisfactory completion of Small Unmanned Aircraft System (sUAS) Operator training, you are hereby designated as a sUAS Operator for UAS Model within Organization/Activity. - 2.
+You must maintain currency and proficiency per the references. - 3.
 In the performance of your duties, and during the conduct of flight operations and associated activities, you will be guided by the references and specific directions provided by your organization's sUAS Program Manager. - 4.
-Congratulations on this accomplishment.
-While this designation certainly represents a professional milestone, it does not constitute an end to your learning and training.
-I expect you to continually strive to maximize your proficiency in this arena.
+This designation shall remain in effect until transfer from the command, or otherwise revoked.